olivier3lanc/Jekyll-LibDoc/libdoc-front-matter.md

 unlisted: true
 ```

-## Assets
+## Assets settings

+*Available only for libdoc/assets layout*.

-The following front matter parameters are available only for the [assets layout](libdoc-layouts.html#assets)
+These front matter settings override the [assets configuration](libdoc-config.html#assets).

 | `assets.` | Type | Description |
 | - | - | - |
 | `path_from_root` | *string* | The path from which files are available do download. `/` is the root |
 | `extensions_enabled` | *Array* | Array of file extensions to display |

-Example of custom assets layout configuration on a page: [view example](libdoc-layout-assets-alt.html)
+Example of custom assets layout configuration on a page: [view example](libdoc-layout-assets-alt.html

 ```yaml
 layout: libdoc/assets